-The Travel Team Committee will develop an unbiased evaluate process each year to evaluation and distribute players to respected skill level teams.
+The Travel Team Coordinator along with the Director of Hockey will develop an unbiased evaluation process each year to evaluate and assign players to respective skill level teams.
 A minimum of two evaluations will be conducted.
 A player should attend all scheduled evaluations to be considered for selection.
 Evaluations to best rate players may include: